Dev-muse/Formly/README.md

 1. Start the development server
    ```
-   npm start
+   npm run dev
    ```
-2. Open your web browser and visit `http://localhost:3000`
+2. Open your web browser and visit the URL shown in your terminal (typically `http://localhost:5173`)

 You should now see the homepage of the User Management System.